-Element of remuneration Purpose and link to strategy Operation Maximum opportunity Performance measures Base salary Base salaries are determined taking into account a number of factors, including: individual responsibilities, performance and experience; the role, skills and contribution of individuals; practice at other companies of a similar size and complexity; the pay arrangements throughout the organisation; and the Company's progress towards its objectives.
+Element of remuneration Purpose and link to strategy Operation Maximum opportunity Performance measures Base salary To provide the basis of a market- competitive overall remuneration package.
+Base salaries are determined taking into account a number of factors, including: individual responsibilities, performance and experience; the role, skills and contribution of individuals; practice at other companies of a similar size and complexity; the pay arrangements throughout the organisation; and the Company's progress towards its objectives.
 Whilst there is no maximum salary, increases will normally be in line with the average increase awarded to other colleagues in the Group.
-However, the Committee retains the discretion to make increases above this level in certain circumstances, including, but not limited to: Not applicable.
-Salaries are usually reviewed during November and any increases will normally be effective from the preceding 1 October.
+However, the Committee retains the discretion to make increases above this level in certain circumstances, including, but not limited to: Salaries are usually reviewed during November and any increases will normally be effective from the preceding 1 October.
 However, the Committee reserves the right to make salary increases effective from any other time where considered appropriate. an increase in scope and/or responsibility of a role; a new Executive Director being moved to market-competitive positioning over time; and an existing Executive Director falling below market positioning.